hmazhar/hamelot.io/posts/openmp_memory_benchmark.md

 For small enough data sets (say 4-8MB) the memory bandwidth can be 2-8x greater than the maximum. for a data set of 4MB I have seen as high as 340 GB/s on a machine that could not do more than 166 GB/s (based on manufacturers specifications).

-Why is ths? well when we generate the data it sits in the CPU cache waiting to be used, if we then try to load it, it loads from one of the L1, L2, or L3 caches much faster than the true bandwidth to memory.
+Why is this? well when we generate the data it sits in the CPU cache waiting to be used, if we then try to load it, it loads from one of the L1, L2, or L3 caches much faster than the true bandwidth to memory.

 The fix for this is simple, clear the cache: